NoLtour/Uni-notes/Aerodynamics/2 Incompressible Viscous flow/1 Into/boundary layer thickness.md

 Note that:
 - Boundary layer thickness varies along the surface (obv)
-- Boundary layer thickness is useful for non dimensionalising things
+- Boundary layer thickness is useful for non-dimensionalising things since it is

 ### Other ways of categorising thickness
 - [[boundary layer momentum thickness]]